john-kheir/ovcdoc_public/GridPortal/StatusOverview/StatusOverview.md

 You can access the **Status Overview** page in two ways:

-- By clicking the status dot in the top navigation bar:
+- By clicking the green/orange/red status dot in the top navigation bar:

 ![](TopNavigation.png)

-- Via left navigation bar, under Grid Portal click Status Overview:
+- Via the left navigation bar, under **Grid Portal** click **Status Overview**:

 ![](LeftNavigation.png)